Nhoya/gOSINT/README.md

 OSINT framework in Go

 ## Introduction
-gOSINT is a little OSINT framework in golang, it's actually in development and still not ready for production if you want, feel free to contribute!
+gOSINT is a small OSINT framework in Golang, it's actually in development and still not ready for production if you want, feel free to contribute!

 ## What gOSINT can do